Bots need to extract relevant information from the user utterance to fulfill the user intent.

 Step 1: Adding an Entity Node to the Dialog Task

-- Open the Dialog Task in which you want to add the Entity node.
+- Open the Dialog Task where you want to add the Entity node.

 Step 2: Configuring the Component Properties

-- Enter a name for the Entity node.
+- Enter a Name and Display Name for the Entity node.
 Entity names cannot have spaces.